MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 AfterWords would contain templates for mourners to complete.
-However, it would be too long to describe them all in this specifications.
+However, it would be too long to describe them all in these specifications.
 Therefore, they would be stored in a subfolder called [templates](./templates/).

-They would be ordered in subcategories which are the following:
+They would be ordered into subcategories which are the following:

 - To Obtain
 - Finance